Alveel/minio-manager/README.md

 #### Secret manager

-This is the controller user, that is able to authenticate to the secret backend, in order to retrieve the credentials to the service accounts
+This is the controller user, that is able to authenticate to the secret backend, in order to retrieve the credentials to the service accounts.

 #### Secret backend